A day in the life of a substitute teacher.

 Middle school students may move between classrooms throughout the day.
 As a middle school substitute teacher, you will generally facilitate just one subject and repeat that lesson plan to different student groups.
 Middle school can be a challenging transition for adolescent students, so be extra mindful of their social interactions.
 Teenagers are likelier to push back on authority or test boundaries with their peers.
 Pro tip: know your school’s cell phone policy.

 High school students will move to different classrooms throughout the day, typically following a schedule based on a bell system.
-Like in middle school, you’ll be responsible for teaching a similar lesson plan to different student groups.
+A high school substitute teacher is responsible for teaching a similar lesson plan to different student groups.
 The lesson may change slightly to accommodate age or academic level, but the subject should stay the same.
 High school students’ maturity levels will vary, and they may test your patience (especially for younger substitute teachers).
 Always role model respect and establish healthy boundaries.

 Don’t forget lunch.